Date: 29 November 2015. Tate's Hell

 This is a

-picture I'd taken on 24 October 2014 in Tate's Hell.
+picture I had taken on 24 October 2014 in Tate's Hell.
 To be offered a

 chance to revisit was a treat.